djokobandjur/vit-pe-scale-resolution-reliability/README.md

 2.  **ImageNet Dataset Acquisition:** Create a folder named `imagenet` within `/pe_experiment/`.
     *   ImageNet requires registration.
 Go to image-net.org and register with an academic email.
 Once approved, you will receive an email with a unique download link.
 Use it to download the ILSVRC2012_img_val.tar archive (~6.3 GB).
-    *   **Do NOT extract the archive.** The Colab script will handle the extraction automatically.
+    *   Place the archive inside /imagenet/. **Do NOT extract the archive.** The Colab script will handle the extraction automatically.

 3.  **Model Results (7.6 GB Total):**